Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Food pairings with Chianti are easy.
 The Chinati wine pairs well with red meat dishes such as steak, lamb, wild boar, and beef stew.
 The wine’s tannins and acidity help to cut through the richness of the meat, making for a delicious pairing.

-Due to its high tannin content Chianti classico wines go very well with steak.
+Due to its high tannin content Chianti classico wines tend to go very well with steak.
 Pair it with a bistecca alla fiorentina!
 Grilled wild boar represents a good food pairing with Chianti classico wines due to the high fat content of the meat.

 Tomato-Based Dishes